siowyisheng/python-problem-solving/README.md

-# python-problem-solving
+# Python problem solving

-A collection of Python problems and my attempts at clean solutions.
+A collection of computing problems and my attempts at clean solutions in python, with tests.